When you tell a story in Portuguese, you need a clean way to say that one past action happened before another past action.

 [!tip] The power of já

 “Já tinha feito isso.” = I had already done it.
-(It signals “completed before that moment.”)
+It signals “completed before that moment.”

 Two Mini-Dialogues

-1. Late + the train already left
+1. Late, and the train already left

 - Local: Pois.
 Acontece.
 (Yup.
 It did.)